-In recent years, there has been a noted decline in volunteerism, and sport has been no exception to this trend.
-Understanding volunteer coaches' psychological contract may be a useful strategy to support a positive coaching environment to promote volunteer retention.
+Dr. Harman and Dr. Doherty's work examines volunteer coaches' psychological contract as a useful strategy to support a positive coaching environment to promote volunteer retention.

 In response to the folding of the Canadian Women’s Hockey League (CWHL), Dr. Katie Lebel penned a piece in The Star calling for collective action that is needed to craft a culture that not only supports women’s hockey but celebrates and values its contributions.